roelfie/react-redux-udemy/README.md

 https://localhost:3000/?debug_session=SOME_KEY
 ```

-By changing the session id in the URL you can even
+By changing the session id in the URL you can even maintain multiple sessions (i.e. multiple Redux stores) at the same time.

+# Section 23: Redux Forms

+When using React with Redux you have to write a lot of boiler plate code:

+- **mapStateToProps** to use data from the Redux store in your React components
+- **Action creators** and **reducers** to store input data from your React components in the Redux store

+When it comes to form elements, [Redux Form](https://redux-form.com/) simplifies this by providing standard mappers, action creators and reducers to automatically map data between the Redux store and form components.

 # Appendix: JavaScript